Mafeuh/LabyrinthSandbox/README.md

 # LabyrinthSandbox
-Playground full of path-finding algorythms and badly design UI
+Playground full of path-finding algorythms and badly designed UI